Clam-/MetaExport/README.md

     Folder format: %Y/${jobIdentifier} - ${fileName:1:4}
     will output to: S:\pics\2013\AppleJob - DSC_\DSC_1527.jpg

-You can use negative indexing to specify "from the end of the value":
+You can use negative indexing to specify from the **end** of the value:

 	Destination: S:\pics
 	Folder format: %Y/${jobIdentifier} - ${fileName:4:-4}
 	will output to: S:\pics\2013\AppleJob - 1527\DSC_1527.jpg

 (Note in this case there will be a new folder for every shot because the slicing includes parts of the string that are unique for every file.)

-WARNING: THERE IS MINIMAL USER INPUT CHECKING.
-         PLEASE BE CAREFUL WITH YOUR INPUT.
+WARNING: **THERE IS MINIMAL USER INPUT CHECKING.
+PLEASE BE CAREFUL WITH YOUR INPUT.**

-( The exception to this is that colon will be converted to underscore, since that is the only character I found that broke.)
+(The exception to this is that colon will be converted to underscore, since that is the only character I found that broke.)

-Note the use of /, I have no idea if \ will work as a path separator but since / works on windows anyway, I would stick with that.
+Note the use of `/`, I have no idea if `\` will work as a path separator but since `/` works on windows anyway, I would stick with that.

 Time will be sourced from the dateTimeOriginal metadata and if not found will use dateTimeDigitized.

 You can select desired time source to use either the stored metadata for the time of image taken or the time of export.

 There are options for the handling of missing time metadata.

 You can reset the "Do not show again" message prompt from the Lightroom Plug-in Manager window.

 (Icon by Roy Duncan)